 Is cost of goods sold an expense or revenue?

-Cost of goods sold (COGS) is an expense, representing all of the direct costs a company incurs in the production and sale of its products and services.
-Costs include raw materials, direct labor and storage costs.
+Cost of goods sold is an expense, representing all of the direct costs a company incurs in the production and sale of its products and services.
+Costs include raw materials, direct labor, and storage.

 How do you record cost of goods sold?